mindspore-ai/docs/tutorials/experts/source_en/debug/aoe.md

 2. Ensure that the available disk space in the home directory of the user who performs tuning in the operating environment is at least 20 GB.

-3. The AOE tool depends on some third-party software `pciutils`.
+3. The AOE tool depends on third-party software `pciutils`.

 4. After the tuning tool is turned on, it is obvious that the compilation time of the perception operator becomes longer.